-[The following paragraph is an example.
-Modify the paragraph to the specific details of the consolidation and whether or not one District merged into another or a new District was created.]
+[The following paragraph is an e consolidation and whether or not consolidation and whether or not consolidation are consolidation are consolidation.

-As a result of (Bill or statute requiring g the consolidation), on (d ate of consolidation), School District and School District were cons solidated with School District to form a new school district k nown as Consolidated Sc hool District.
-The intent of the statutory consolidation is to o enable Consolidated Scho ol District to save money and provide better education.
-The initial opening balances s of Consolidated School District's assets, deferred outfl ows of resources, liabilities , deferred inflows of re sources, and net position, as of the beginning of the peri iod, were determined on the e basis of the carrying v alues reported in the separate financial statements of School Dist rict and School District as of June 30, 2020 as follows:
+As a result of (Bill or statute requiring School District and School known as to enable The initial flows of restriction, were constant to the second constant to the se District were opening balar sources, liabilidetermined or consolidated Co Con con con dities, deferre the basis of with School I District.
+The District to save Consolidated rces, and net es reported in

-[Insert columns for the number of school districts consolidated.
-The following table is an example of the presentation of how the required information can be disclosed.
-The format is not required, only a suggestion.
-District's should consult GASB Statement No. 69 to ensure that all disclosures applicable to the District's combination are disclosed as each combination may have unique facts and circumstances.]
+[Insert columns for the number of sci presentation of how the required ir suggestion.
+District's should consult the District's combination are disclose oformation GASB Stated as each [SCHOOL DISTRICT can be disclotement No. 69 combination no [SCHOOL osed.
+The 9 to ensure t may have uni format is not req hat all disclosures ique facts and circ ADJUSTMENTS uired, only a applicable to umstances.]

-ASSETS [SCHOOL DISTRICT NAME] [SCHOOL DISTRICT NAME] TOTAL ADJUSTMENTS DEBIT (CREDIT) TOTAL

-ć ć
+ASSETS 52511 (G112511)

-Current assets \$- \$ -
+Current assets \$ - \$ -

-Capital assets - \$ -
+Capital assets - ; ; -

-Other assets \$ -
+Other assets ; \$ -

-Total assets
+Total assets -

 DEFERRED OUTFLOWS OF RESOURCES [List or delete if not applicable]

+(Electric description approximate)

 LIABILITIES

-Current liabilities
+Current liabilities - -

 Noncurrent liabilities

-Total liabilities
+Total liabilities - - -

-Total habilities

-DEFERRED INFLOWS OF RESOURCES [List or delete if not applicable]
+DEFERRED INFLOWS OF RESOURCES

+[List or delete if not applicable] -

 NET POSITION

-Net investment in capital assets -
+Net investment in capital assets - -

-Restricted
+Restricted - -

 Unrestricted

--

-Total net position \$ - \$ - \$- \$ - \$ -
+Total net position \$ - \$ - \$ - \$ - \$ -